Technology Acceptance Model (TAM) Questionnaire: Complete Research Scales

 Table 5: Heterotrait-Monotrait Ratio (HTMT)

 HTMT is an alternative method for assessing the discriminant validity of the constructs.
-Henseler et al. (2015) mentioned that the HTMT value is acceptable when it is less than 1.
-In the current study, the minimum and maximum values of HTMT are 0.616 and 0.969, which confirms the validity of the constructs of this research model.
+Henseler et al. (2015) stated that an HTMT value below 1 is acceptable.
+In the current study, the minimum and maximum HTMT values are 0.616 and 0.969, confirming the validity of the constructs in this research model.

 Assessment of the Structural Model